the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-informal.md

 Joining a conversation where anyone can join is quite a daunting proposition for some people.
 Knowing who is going to be at the coffee chat on a regular basis makes attending the call more appealing and introverted and less confident members are more likely to participate in the conversation.
 You are more likely to build trust within a group if they can make accurate predictions about who they will be interacting with during the break.
-A good example of this purpose are coffee chats for members of a research group.
+A good example of this purpose is coffee chats for members of a research group.

 Finally, the safest spaces are 1:1 conversations.
-If the purpose of your cofffee chat is to check in with a friend or colleague, particularly if you are worried about how they are doing, consider organising an individual and private coffee chat.
+If the purpose of your coffee chat is to check in with a friend or colleague, particularly if you are worried about how they are doing, consider organising an individual and private coffee chat.
 Remember that the purpose is not to talk about work or to progress an ongoing collaborations.
-The purpose of individual coffee chats are to make each other feel supported and heard in ways that can be difficult to replicate in an online space.
+The purpose of individual coffee chats is to make each other feel supported and heard in ways that can be difficult to replicate in an online space.

 ## Schedule the coffee chat